4300 N Josey Ln Suite 100 Carrollton, TX 75010

 We’re here to help you make the right decision and answer any questions you have about your denture options.

-Once you have your dentures, it’s essential to take good care of them to keep them in great condition and ensure they last as long as possible.
+Once you have your dentures, you must take good care of them to keep them in great condition and ensure they last as long as possible.
 You will have different care for your dentures depending on the type.

 If you have removable dentures, you must remove them and brush them daily with a soft denture brush and mild denture cleaner.
 Avoid using regular toothpaste, which can be too abrasive.
 When not wearing your dentures, soak them in water or a denture cleaning solution to keep them moist and prevent warping.